wp-plugins/avectra-netforum-single-sign-on/readme.txt

 Netforum and not have to login again.
 The SSO token is saved as the user_netforum_sso field in the user metadata in Wordpress.

+= Does it work with NetForum Enterpsie? =
+With minor modifications it will work.
+But this particular free plug-in is designed and tested to work with NetForum Pro.

 == Screenshots ==